suryakolachana/hospital-readmissions-project/README.md

     Design and implement a data model based on dimensional modeling techniques to capture dimensions and related facts, optimizing for query performance and scalability.

+7. CI/CD Capabilities for Terraform:

+    Implement CI/CD capabilities using Google Cloud Build to automatically trigger deployments of Terraform resources.
+This will ensure that infrastructure changes are automatically applied whenever changes are pushed to the repository.